ortegajohn/LIRI_Bot/README.md

 ### How to setup

-1. A template .env is provided.
+1. A template .env is provided called "dotenv_template".
 Replace the text "yourkey" and "yoursecret" with your API keys.
+2. Rename "dotenv_template" to ".env".
-2. Execute the command: npm install
+3. Execute the command: npm install